 New Vegas isn’t quite as bold and daring as the first two Fallout games; it does abide to modern game design traditions and rules a bit more, but don’t let this dissuade you from playing it if you haven’t already.
-New Vegas is the highest ranked “modern” RPG on our list for many reasons.

 The S.P.E.C.I.A.L. system is almost the same as the classic Fallout games, making it, along with Wasteland 2, perhaps the most complex modern RPGs.
 But it has more role-playing than every other recent single player wRPG, considerably more.
 The image below explains one reason:

 In short, New Vegas has an amazing amount of dialogue choices exclusive to your own unique character build, coming from attributes, skills, and perks.
 The writing quality is some of the best there is in gaming, which also allows you to really define your own personality through dialogue.
 On top of that it is an open world game providing so many different kinds of activities and quests, allowing for true sandbox role-playing like The Elder Scrolls.
 It has a branching plot sort of like BioWare games, with many different pathways and different factions to join.
 On top of all this, it has many different playstyles thanks to its very well designed skill system and the unparalleled amount of weapons and armors when all the DLC is installed.